agentd00nut/css_scraper/README.md

 Scrape multiple pages by specifying a next link selector and how many pages to scrape

+Control what page to start scraping on.

+Specify load timeouts.

+Use sleep intervals to wait before getting the next page.

+Specify prefix  text to add to links or file src's

 _Scrape multiple pages by specifying how a url paginates_

-_Control on what page to start scraping_

-_Specify load timeouts._

-_Use sleep intervals to wait before getting the next page so you don't bother web admins._

 _Specify custom delimiters for output_

-_Specify pre or post text to add to links or file src's_

 _italics_ are soon to be features.